yutingshih/LdG-sim/dev/README.md

 # Development Plan
-### Rewrite the computation kernel with C language
+Rewrite the computationally intensive work with C language.
-Computing finite difference discrete Laplacian, and compare the efficiency of C version and Python + Numpy version.

 ### Feature
-- `main.c` is the C source files of computing Laplancian.
-- `Makefile` describes how to build the C codes in the `src` directory.
-- `lap.exe` is the executable file that computes Laplacian.
-It will appear after you finish the compilation.
-- `lap.py` is the Python script for computing Laplancian.
+This project has two components, `lap` and `mtx`.
+Each component contains both the native C and the Python+Numpy implementations.

+- `lap` computes 1D finite difference discrete Laplacian with the periodic boundary condition.
+- `mtx` calculates the multiplication between two 3x3 matrices.

-- `bench.sh` is the benchmark that repeatedly runs the programs and shows the time it/they spent.
+This project also provides a general-purpose benchmark script `bench.sh` that repeatedly runs the given programs to evaluate the computational efficiencies of them.

+The C source files need to be compiled, and this project uses a "top level" `Makefile` to organize the project structure and to call the "lower level" `Makefile`s in each conponent to complete the compilation process automatically.

 ### Requirement
 To build these two version of programs, you need the following build tools and packages:
 - GNU Compiler Collection or other C compiler
 - GNU Make
 - Python 3.6 or later
 - Numpy package

-For Ubuntu or other Debian-derived Linux distributions, directly type the following commands to install the tools and packages above
+For Ubuntu or other Debian-derived Linux distributions, directly type the following commands to install the tools and packages above:
 ```bash
 sudo apt update
 sudo apt install gcc make python3 python3-pip